I love Halloween, and I love giving ideas on how to celebrate the holiday.

-- Cut crescent roll dough in strips and wind around the hot dogs mummy fashion.
+- Cut crescent roll dough into strips and wind around the hot dog in mummy fashion.

-Dish this devilish mixture up with healthy tortilla chips.
+- Dish this devilish mixture with healthy tortilla chips.

-Ok.
-It's really just guacamole dip.
+Ok, this is really just guacamole dip.
 I renamed it in honor of the holiday.
-This recipe uses all fresh ingredients:
+This recipe uses all fresh ingredients.

 - 3-4 ripe peeled, pitted avocados